Padanian Etruria: Verucchio

+Forcello di Bagnolo San Vito

+In the 6th century BCE there was a reorganization of the Etruscan settlements in the Po valley.
+Marked as a second period of "colonization", the political and economic restructuring was aimed at pushing Etruscan influence further north, both within Italy and through trade, Northern Europe at large.
+Part of this reorganization involved the foundation of new settlements in the region.
+Forcello di Bagnolo San Vito was one of them.

+Founded in 540 BCE, the site of Forcello, located north of the Po river, was a major Etruscan settlement in the region.
+Constructed on the banks of a lake off of the Mincio river, the harbor formed at the site made it an ideal location for inter-Italian trade along both the Mincio and the Po.
+The site was located at a pivotal point along trade networks between Tyrrhenian and Padanian Etruria, connecting the settlements on the coast of the Adriatic to those further inland.
+Thus, it was a key point of trade between Etruria and Central Europe, as evidenced by excavations at the site.
+The site was abandoned in the early 4th century BCE.

 Mantua

 A settlement existed as early as around 2000 BC on the banks of the Mincio, on a sort of island which provided natural protection.
 In the 6th century BC it was an Etruscan village which, in Etruscan tradition, was re-founded by Ocnus.

 The name derives from the Etruscan god Mantus, of Hades.
 After being conquered by the Cenomani, a Gallic tribe, the city was conquered between the first and second Punic wars by the Romans, who attributed its name to Manto, a daughter of Tiresias.
 The new territory was populated by veteran soldiers of Augustus.
 Mantua's most famous ancient citizen is the poet Publius Vergilius Maro, Virgil (Mantua me genuit), who was born near the city in 70 B.C. at the village now known as Virgilio.